stanford-rc/globus.stanford.edu/accounts/leaving.md

 ### Step 1: Check Transfers

 First, you should check on the endpoints you administer.
-[Log in to Globus](https://www.globus.org/app/transfer), and you will be taken to the transfer page.
+[Log in to Globus](https://www.globus.org/app/transfer), and you will be taken to the File Manager.

 {% include hero-image.html
    src="/assets/accounts/TransferPage.png"
-   alt="Globus 'Transfer' page"
+   alt="Globus File Manager"
-   caption-overlay=true
-   caption-header=""
-   caption-text=""
 %}

-In the left-side menu is the **Activity** option.
+In the left-side menu is the **Activity** button.
 If any transfers are in progress, a number will appear on top of the icon.
 You should only continue when there are no transfers in progress.

-### Step 2: Uninstall Globus Connect
+### Step 2: Uninstall Globus Connect software

 If you have Globus Connect Personal installed on any computers, uninstall the software now.

-If you administer any Globus Connect Server instances, and you are planning on deleting those as well, uninstall the `globus-connect-server` package from the server.
+If you administer any Globus Connect Server instances, and you are planning on deleting those as well, uninstall Globus Connect Server.

 {% include info-box.html
    icon="asterisk"